Brian Clough: Leeds United

 Clough left Brighton less than a year after his appointment, in July 1974, to become manager of Leeds United, following Don Revie's departure to become manager of England, though this time Taylor did not join him.
 Clough's move was very surprising given his previous outspoken criticism of both Revie, for whom Clough made no secret of his deep disdain, and the successful Leeds team's playing style, which Clough had publicly branded "dirty" and "cheating".
 Furthermore, he had called for Leeds to be demoted to the Second Division as a punishment for their poor disciplinary record.

 He lasted in the job only 44 days before he was sacked by the Leeds directors on 12 September 1974, after alienating many of Leeds' star players.
-During one of the first training sessions he took for Leeds United, he reportedly said "You can all throw your medals in the bin because they were not won fairly."
+During one of the first training sessions he took for Leeds United, he reportedly said "You can all throw your medals in the bin because they were won by cheating."
 Until Darko Milanič's winless six games in 2014, he had the unenviable record of being Leeds United's least successful permanent manager, winning only one match from six games.
 Leeds were fourth from bottom in 19th position with only four points from a possible twelve, their worst start since their last relegation campaign fifteen years earlier.
 His pay-off was estimated at £98,000, a huge amount at the time.

 On the evening of his dismissal, Clough discussed his short reign at Elland Road with Yorkshire Television's Calendar news programme.
 Revie also participated in the live broadcast, the two ex-managers spending as much time debating management practice with each other as with the host Austin Mitchell.
 Describing this televised interview as the culmination of the bitter rivalry between the two men, journalist Roger Hermiston stated: "It was like watching a bickering couple about to get a divorce."